Esri/arcgis-maps-sdk-dotnet-samples/src/WPF/ArcGISRuntime.WPF.Viewer/Samples/Data/UpdateAttributes/readme.md

 ## How it works

-1. Create a `ServiceFeatureTable` object from a URL.
+1. Create a `ServiceGeodatbase` object from a URL.
     * When the table loads, you can get the domain to determine which options to present in your UI.
+2. Get a `ServiceFeatureTable` object from the `ServiceGeodatabase`.
-2. Create a `FeatureLayer` object from the `ServiceFeatureTable`.
+3. Create a `FeatureLayer` object from the `ServiceFeatureTable`.
-3. Select features from the `FeatureLayer`.
+4. Select features from the `FeatureLayer`.
-4. To update the feature's attribute, first load it, then use the `SetAttributeValue`.
+5. To update the feature's attribute, first load it, then use the `SetAttributeValue`.
-5. Update the table with `UpdateFeatureAsync`.
+6. Update the table with `UpdateFeatureAsync`.
-6. After a change, apply the changes on the server using `ApplyEditsAsync`.
+7. After a change, apply the changes on the server using `ApplyEditsAsync`.

 ## Relevant API

 * ArcGISFeature
 * FeatureLayer
 * ServiceFeatureTable
+* ServiceGeodatabase

 ## Tags